 If done correctly, the screen stays black and your computer detects the device.
 See the Apple logo?
 You held Side too long.
 Start over.

-According to Apple’s DFU restore documentation, this process erases all data on the device.
-There’s no way around it.
-Your computer will download the latest iOS version and install it from scratch.
-The whole process takes about 20 to 30 minutes.
+Apple’s iPhone restore documentation states that this process erases 100% of the data on the device, with no partial-data option available.
+Your computer downloads the latest iOS version and installs it from scratch.
+The whole process runs about 20 to 30 minutes on a typical home Wi-Fi connection.

 #Hardware Problems and the Spinning Wheel

 Sometimes.
-If the spinning wheel returns after a DFU restore with clean iOS, it’s hardware.
+If the spinning wheel returns after a clean DFU restore with the latest iOS, the problem is hardware.

 Failing NAND storage, a damaged logic board, or a loose connector can all cause boot failures.
-Book a Genius Bar appointment or contact Apple Support for hardware diagnosis.
+Book a Genius Bar appointment or contact Apple Support.
 If your iPhone is under warranty or covered by AppleCare+, the repair might be free.
 Apple’s technicians have diagnostic tools that can pinpoint hardware failures you can’t test at home.

 If your iPhone is stuck on the Apple logo instead of showing the spinning wheel, the troubleshooting steps are almost identical.
 Both symptoms point to a boot failure.